-Oxybutynin is used in the treatment of overactive bladder; urinary incontinence; dysuria; hyperhidrosis; prostatitis and belongs to the drug class urinary antispasmodics.
+Oxybutynin is used in the treatment of overactive bladder; urinary incontinence; hyperhidrosis; prostatitis; dysuria and belongs to the drug class urinary antispasmodics.
 There is no proven risk in humans during pregnancy.
-Oxybutynin 5 mg is not subject to the Controlled Substances Act.
+Oxybutynin 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 5 mg

 - 8.00 mm

 - Rx and/or OTC